mlml/fvr/README.md

 * Show or hide an ellipse which shows 1,2 or 3 standard deviations from the mean for all vowels on the plot

-**ZOOM**

-* Clicking the zoom (+) will allow you to zoom into an area on the plot either by double clicking or drawing a box (describing the area to zoom into)
-* Cancel the zoom by clicking the button again
-* If the button is showing (-) the plot will zoom out to its full dimensions

 **REMEASURE USING**

 * Set the type of remeasurement you want to do (see Remeasuring above)